botanix-labs/Macbeth/docs/botanix/staking.md

 # Penalties

-There are no penalities only fully slashable events
+There are no penalties only fully slashable events

 # Slashing